h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 That is, client configuration is relatively simple: use a particular set of credentials to authenticate to a particular server.
 While clients may support multiple servers and fail-over or load-balancing, that configuration is generally orthogonal to the choice of which credentials to use.

-### Resumption
+### Resumption {#resumption}

-Implementations SHOULD support resumption.
-In many cases session tickets can be authenticated solely by the server, and do not require querying a database.
-The use of resumption can allow the system to better scale to higher loads.
-There will also be systems which support both TLS-PSK and other TLS-based authentication methods such as certificates.
+It is NOT RECOMMENDED that servers enable resumption for sessions which use TLS-PSK.
+There are few practical benefits to supporting resumption, and many complexities.

+However, some systems will need to support both TLS-PSK, and other TLS-based authentication methods such as certificates, while also supporting session resumption.
 It is therefore vital for servers to be able to distinguish the use-case of TLS-PSK with pre-configured identities from TLS-PSK which is being used for resumptions.

-The above discussion of PSK identities is therefore complicated by the use of PSKs for resumption in TLS 1.3.
+The above discussion of PSK identities is complicated by the use of PSKs for resumption in TLS 1.3.
 A server which receives a PSK identity via TLS typically cannot query the TLS layer to see if this identity is for a resumed session (which is possibly for another TLS authentication method), or is instead a static pre-provisioned identity.
 This confusion complicates server implementations.

 One way for a server to tell the difference between the two kinds of identities is via construction.
 Identities used for resumption can be constructed via a fixed format, such as recommended by {{?RFC5077, Section 4}}.
 A static pre-provisioned identity could be in format of an NAI, as given in {{RFC7542}}.
 An implementation could therefore examine the incoming identity, and determine from the identity alone what kind of authentication was being performed.